-John F. Driscoll - John F. Driscoll is the Chairman of the Board of Trustees and Chief Executive Officer of the REIT and the Chairman and Chief Executive Officer of CAB.
-In 1988, Mr. Driscoll founded Petrofund Energy Trust and was its Chairman from 1988 until it was sold in June 2006 for \$2.99 billion to Penn West Energy Trust to create the largest conventional oil and gas trust in North America with an enterprise value of more than \$11 billion.
-Mr. Driscoll is the founding President, Chairman and Chief Executive Officer of Sentry Select Capital Inc. and also founded, and has been Chairman of, NCE Resources Group since 1984 and is the Chairman of Inter Pipeline Fund since October 2002.
-Mr. Driscoll has been the Chairman of Endev Energy Inc., a junior oil and gas exploration and production company, since its founding in 2002.
-Mr. Driscoll has been President of J.F.
-Driscoll Investment Corp. since 1981, a company specializing in investment management and related advisory and consulting services.
+John F. Driscoll - John F. Driscoll is the Chairman of the Board of Trustees of the REIT and the Chairman of CAB.
+Mr. Driscoll is also the founding President, Chairman and Chief Executive Officer of Sentry Select Capital Inc. He also founded and has been Chairman of NCE Resources Group since 1984, and Chairman and founder of Petrofund Energy Trust from 1988 to 2006.
+Mr. Driscoll founded Petrofund Energy Trust with an initial capitalization of \$12 million.
+In 2006, Petrofund Energy Trust was sold to Penn West Energy Trust for \$3.7 billion, creating the largest energy trust in North America at the time with an enterprise value of approximately \$11 billion.

+Mr. Driscoll was the founder of Allied Oil & Gas Corp. and Endev Energy Inc., holding the position of Chairman from 1999 to 2001 and from 2002 to 2008, respectively.
+He also has been Chairman of Inter Pipeline Fund, since October 2002.
+Since 1981, Mr. Driscoll has been President of J.F.
+Driscoll Investment Corp., a company specializing in investment management and related advisory and consulting services.
+During his career Mr. Driscoll was responsible for raising over \$14 billion of capital in the Canadian equity markets.
 Mr. Driscoll received his Bachelor of Science degree from the Boston College Business School and attended the New York Institute of Finance for advanced business studies.
-Mr. Driscoll has more than 35 years of diversified business experience.
-Mr. Driscoll is a member of the CFA Institute and has attained the professional manager designation with the Canadian Institute of Management.
-He has founded numerous public partnerships as well as public and private energy and investment companies.
-Mr. Driscoll was a member of the Royal Ontario Museum Foundation Board of Directors from January 2001 to February 2008 and served as Vice-Chair from June 2003 to February 2008.
+He has more than 40 years of diversified business experience.
+He is a member of the CFA Institute and also attained the professional manager designation with the Canadian Institute of Management.
+He has founded numerous public partnerships as well as public and private energy and investment-related companies.
+He was a member of the Royal Ontario Museum Foundation Board of Directors from January 2001 to February 2008 and served as Vice-Chair from June 2003 to February 2008.

-Ari Silverberg - Ari Silverberg is the President and Chief Operating Officer of the REIT.
+Ari Silverberg - Ari Silverberg is the President and Chief Executive Officer of the REIT.
 Mr. Silverberg has significant experience in negotiating, structuring and managing real estate transactions.
 Previously, Mr. Silverberg worked as a senior director at Chicago-based General Growth Properties Inc., where he was responsible for the evaluation, acquisition and development of retail and mixed-use real estate opportunities.
 He also served as a member of RioCan Real Estate Investment Trust's development group in Toronto.
 Mr. Silverberg earned his Master of Business Administration in 2001 from the Wharton School at the University of Pennsylvania.
 Mr. Silverberg also holds a Bachelor of Laws degree from the University of British Columbia and a Bachelor of Arts degree from the University of Western Ontario.

 Floriana Cipollone - Floriana Cipollone is the Chief Financial Officer of the REIT.
-Ms. Cipollone is a Chartered Accountant with approximately 18 years of diversified business experience.
+Ms. Cipollone is a Chartered Accountant with approximately 20 years of diversified business experience.
 Previously, Ms. Cipollone was Vice-President, Corporate Planning & Strategy of O&Y Properties Corporation, and Vice-President, Finance of O&Y Real Estate Investment Trust.
 Ms. Cipollone was actively involved in the creation of O&Y REIT and in O&Y's strategic, capital markets and financing activities.
 Ms. Cipollone earned her Bachelor of Commerce degree from the University of Toronto in 1990 and has been a member of the Institute of Chartered Accountants of Ontario since 1992.